This page is sponsored by:

 Corinne Calvet (1925-2001)

-French-born beauty Corinne Calvet began her Hollywood career in the 1949 release Rope of Sand.
-On the set of that film, she met up and coming actor John Bromfield, and the couple married soon afterward.
-Calvet's acting career continued, but the marriage fizzled in 1954.
-The following year, Calvet married Jeffrey Stone and stepped out of the limelight.
-But upon her divorce from Stone in the late 1950s, Calvet began accepting acting assignments, on an infrequent basis.
-In the 1970s, she abandoned her acting career to become a therapist, but in the 1980s she once again graced the stage, and even had a recurring role on the ABC-TV soap General Hospital in the late 1980s.
-Calvet passed away in June 2001 at the age of 76.
-She is survived by a son.
+French-born beauty Corinne Calvet began her Hollywood career in the noir thriller Rope of Sand (1949; with Burt Lancaster and Peter Lorre.
+On the set of that film, she met up and coming actor John Bromfield, and the couple married soon afterward, but but the marriage fizzled in 1954.
+The following year, Calvet married Jeffrey Stone and slowed her career with the birth of her son.
+Her marriage to Stone ended in 1960, and Calvet was briefly wed two more times in the 1960s.
+In the 1970s, she abandoned her acting career to become a therapist, but in the 1980s she had a recurring role on the ABC-TV daytime drama General Hospital in the late 1980s and acted in her final film, the steamy thriller Side Roads (1988; with Jeff Speakman).
+Calvet passed away in June 2001 at the age of 76 and was survived by her son.

 Rod Cameron (1910-1983)

 Canadian-born Rod Cameron got his start in Hollywood as stuntman and bit player in the 1930s.
-He worked steadily as an actor in the early 1940s when his big creak came in the form of the fifteen-chapter serial Secret Service in Darkest Africa (1943)---this serial served as a template for Steven Spielberg's Raiders of the Lost Ark (1981) and the films that followed it.
-Secret Service made Cameron a headliner, and from then on he started in numerous low-budget westerns and action films.
+He worked steadily as an actor in small roles the early 1940s when his big break came in the form of the fifteen-chapter serial Secret Service in Darkest Africa (1943; with Duncan Renaldo); this serial served as a template for Steven Spielberg's Raiders of the Lost Ark (1981) and the films that followed it.
+This serial made Cameron a headliner, and from then on he started in numerous low-budget westerns and action films.
 His film career was still in high gear when he decided to do television in the 1950s.
 Leaving westerns behind, he used his talents in TV crime drama series including City Detective (syndicated; 1953-1955) and State Trooper (syndicated; 1956-1959).
 In 1960, Cameron fueled gossip columns by divorcing his wife and marrying his ex-mother-in-law.
-His career began to wane afterward, although he took on acting assignments through the late 1970s.
-Cameron passed away from cancer in 1983 at age 73.
+His career began to wane afterward and wrapped up with the comedy Love and the Midnight Auto Supply (1978; with Michael Parks and Linda Cristal).
+Cameron passed away from cancer on December 21, 1983 at age 73 and was survived by his fourth wife and two children.

 Regina Carrol (1943-1992)

-Carrol was a buxom blond actress and nightclub singer who made movies exclusively for her husband, director Al Adamson, including Blazing Stewardesses (1974; with Yvonne De Carlo), Blood of Ghastly Horror (1971, with Tommy Kirk), and my personal favorite, Dracula vs. Frankenstein (1971; with Anthony Eisley and Lon Chaney Jr.).
+Carrol was a buxom blond actress and nightclub singer who made movies exclusively for her husband, director Al Adamson's, including Blazing Stewardesses (1974; with Yvonne De Carlo), Blood of Ghastly Horror (1971, with Tommy Kirk), and my personal favorite, Dracula vs. Frankenstein (1971; with Anthony Eisley and Lon Chaney Jr.).
 Along the way in her film career, she picked up the moniker "The Freak-Out Girl."
-She passed away at age 49 of cancer in St. George, Utah.
+After a decade of acting in Al Adamson's films, she ended her career with the release of Doctor Dracula (1983; with John Carradine).
+She passed away at age 49 of cancer in St. George, Utah on November 4, 1992.

 British-born Leo G. Carroll spent years as a stage actor before moving into films in the 1930s.
-Moving freely between A and B movies, Carroll enlivened such films as Rebecca (1940; with Joan Fontaine) and Tower of London (1939; with Boris Karloff).
+Moving freely between A and B movies, Carroll enlivened such films as Tower of London (1939; with Boris Karloff) and Rebecca (1940; with Joan Fontaine).
 In the 1950s, he moved into television as the star of Topper while acting in films such as Tarantula (1955; with John Agar and Mara Corday).
-Retiring in the late 1960s, Leo G. Carroll died in October 1972, just days before his 80th birthday.
+Retiring in the late 1960s, Leo G. Carroll died on October 16, 1972, just days before his 86th birthday.

 Chick Chandler (1905-1988)